mariechatfield/tutorials/README.md

 ### [Firebase Tutorial](firebase/README.md)

-Learn how to use Firebase to create a simple database without having to write any server-side code.
+Use Firebase to create a simple database without having to write any server-side code.
 Don't have any web development experience?
 No problem!
 Use the provided code samples and make them your own.

 ## Comments & Feedback